SharmaGanes/Lister-Procedures/src/pages/docs/haemorrhage-control.md

 ---

-### Useful Learning Resource
+### Reference

-Refer to Official Lister Mock OSCE
+This is direct copy of the Official Lister Mark Scheme developed by Miss Stephanie Smith and team.

 ---